wrode/Blog/_posts/2016-05-29-Blockchain.md

 #### Agreeing about agreements

+There needs to be some sort of way that society agrees upon who owns what.
+One single source of the "truth".
+This is usually solved by one central authority documenting the state of things.

 In societies today you have a central authority for documenting and enforcing the agreement about agreements.
 This is the legislative branch of the government.
 If there is a dispute about a particular signed agreement, then you can take this agreement to the authority, who in turn chooses what to do about the dispute (AKA going to court).